(Back home)

 useful features for manipulating text data.
 This data is inserted

-into a MS Access database on the server.
+into a MySQL database on the server.
 The charting application

 then gets its data from the database.